+Olive Bieringa and Otto Ramstad have been collaborating as BodyCartography Project for the past twenty years.
 The mission of BodyCartography Project is to engage with the vital materiality of our bodies to create live performance that facilitates a re-enchantment of embodiment, relationship, and presence.
 We create dance in urban, domestic, wild, and social landscapes.
 Our work is rooted in contemporary dance, somatic and socially engaged practice, and public art.

-Over our twenty year collaboration we have created projects across the USA, Canada, New Zealand, Japan, Norway, UK, France, Russia and South America.
+We have created projects across the USA, Canada, New Zealand, Japan, Norway, UK, France, Russia and South America.
 Our works range from intimate interventions in public space, large community site works, intimate installations for the museum to complex works for the stage.

 Our programming includes performances, installations, films, workshops, talks, and curatorial projects.
 We are invested in an art making practice that holds itself to a high international standard and participates in a global exchange of ideas.
 Projects include Vital Matters Dance Festival for Minneapolis, SEEDS Festival, City Art Collaboratory, Kinesthetic Kinos amongst others.